-Welcome to another Wacky Wednesday project – how to make a growing flower.
+Welcome to another Wacky Workshops project – how to make a growing flower.

 You don’t need any gardening skills and won’t even get your hands dirty doing this one.